-- (1) 1Upon request of the reviewers, the doctoral committee can demand from the doctoral candidate to remove any errors or deficiencies before the publication of the doctoral thesis.
-2It is the dean who shall examine whether the requirements are fulfilled prior to publication. - (2) 1If the doctoral examination procedure is terminated as failed, in particularly justified cases, the doctoral candidate may take part in another doctoral examination procedure, but not earlier than in a year.
-2In such cases, the admission as a doctoral candidate shall be approved by the faculty council.
+- (1) Upon request of the reviewers, the doctoral committee can demand from the doctoral candidate to remove any errors or deficiencies before the publication of the doctoral thesis.
+It is the dean who shall examine whether the requirements are fulfilled prior to publication. - (2) If the doctoral examination procedure is terminated as failed, in particularly justified cases, the doctoral candidate may take part in another doctoral examination procedure, but not earlier than in a year.
+In such cases, the admission as a doctoral candidate shall be approved by the faculty council.

-- (1) 1Upon recommendation of the doctoral committee, the faculty council is to decide on the doctorate and the overall final mark.
-2With regard to the regulations on temporary working contracts, the doctoral examination procedure is then considered completed.
-3Upon request, the dean may issue a temporary certificate about this decision.
-4This certificate does not entitle to use the doctoral title. - (2) The dean informs the doctoral candidate about the decision of the doctoral committee and the faculty council in writing as well as about the obligation to publish the doctoral thesis, and about the regulations on the completion of the doctorate if the doctoral examination procedure was passed successfully.
+- (1) Upon recommendation of the doctoral committee, the faculty council is to decide on the doctorate and the overall final mark.
+With regard to the regulations on temporary working contracts, the doctoral examination procedure is then considered completed.
+Upon request, the dean may issue a temporary certificate about this decision.
+This certificate does not entitle to use the doctoral title. - (2) The dean informs the doctoral candidate about the decision of the doctoral committee and the faculty council in writing as well as about the obligation to publish the doctoral thesis, and about the regulations on the completion of the doctorate if the doctoral examination procedure was passed successfully.

-- (1) 1After the acceptance of the doctoral thesis and the successful thesis defence, the doctoral candidate shall publish the doctoral thesis in an appropriate manner and submit the publication in accordance with subsection 2.
-2Prior to publication, the doctoral candidate shall submit the doctoral thesis to the dean in order to approve it first; if approved, the doctoral thesis may be published.
-3As a rule, compulsory copies shall be submitted to the Thuringian State and University Library (Thüringer Universitäts- und Landesbibliothek, ThULB) within two years after the completion of the doctoral examination procedure: - a) either eight permanently bound copies printed to ageing-resistant, wooden-free, and acidfree paper, or - b) eight printed copies if the doctoral thesis was published in a journal or scientific series, or - c) eight printed copies if (1) a commercial publisher will distribute the doctoral thesis, (2) the minimum circulation of 150 copies is given, or - d) three printed copies and one electronic version; the data format and type of data storage device shall be agreed with the Library in advance.
+- (1) After the acceptance of the doctoral thesis and the successful thesis defence, the doctoral candidate shall publish the doctoral thesis in an appropriate manner and submit the publication in accordance with section 13 subsection 1 sentence 3.
+If conditions for the correction of flaws have been imposed in accordance with section 11, subsection 1, the dissertation shall be submitted to the dean for approval.
+Compulsory copies shall be submitted to the Thuringian State and University Library (Thüringer Universitäts- und Landesbibliothek, ThULB) within two years after the completion of the doctoral examination procedure in the following form: - a) either eight paper-bound copies in A4 or A5 format, or - b) eight printed copies if the doctoral thesis was published in a journal or scientific series, or - c) eight printed copies if (1) a commercial publisher will distribute the doctoral thesis, (2) the minimum circulation of 150 copies is given, or - d) three printed copies and one electronic version; the data format and type of data storage device shall be agreed with the Library in advance.

-4In the cases a) and d), the doctoral candidate transfers the right to produce and distribute further copies of the doctoral thesis to the University.
-5In the case defined in sentence 3(d), the doctoral candidate shall furthermore transfer the right to the University and the German National Library ("Deutsche Nationalbibliothek") to publish the doctoral thesis in relevant data networks.
+In the cases a) and d), the doctoral candidate transfers the right to produce and distribute further copies of the doctoral thesis to the University.
+In the case defined in sentence 3(d), the doctoral candidate shall furthermore transfer the right to the University and the German National Library ("Deutsche Nationalbibliothek") to publish the doctoral thesis in relevant data networks.

 6Regarding the latter, ThULB may specify requirements for the submission of the doctoral thesis, in particular technical requirements.

-- (2) In all cases, the doctoral candidate shall provide proof of the publication accordingly. - (3) Upon request, the dean may extend the submission deadline, as specified in subsection 1.
+(2) In all cases, the doctoral candidate shall provide proof of the publication accordingly.

+(3) Upon request, the dean may extend the submission deadline, as specified in subsection 1 sentence 3.